Lemon Curd Cake

 Tips for Making the Best Lemon Curd Cake

-• Properly measure your flour.
+• Properly measure the flour.
 Either spoon it into the cup measure, then level with a knife, or use a kitchen scale to measure your dry ingredients.

 • Ingredients at room temperature mix together better, so be sure to set out any cold ingredients ahead of time.